-Ensure your website content is delivering a positive customer experience with our simple 7 Step Review.
+Provide a positive user experience with our 7 Step Content Review.

 From the viewpoint of either a prospective or an existing customer, outdated content and information errors can erode confidence in both your website AND in your business.

 Adding fresh content to your website is the easiest way to entice the Google spiders to come back and come back often.
 Furthermore, Google awards higher search rankings to businesses that update their website regularly with quality customer-centric content.

 Your website is an important marketing asset and if it isn't updated periodically, it will lose relevancy to Google and lose interest from prospects and customers, making it quite worthless.

 The good news is that very often there's no need for a complete overhaul.
 For the DIY'er, checking and updating the following key areas of information over a period of a few weeks will solve a lot of issues.

 So here's our SEVEN content items for review.

 - Contact information

 - Team bios

 - Case studies